andersardo/gramps_Treemerge/README.md

 'score' which is similar to Gramps score-based matching.
 Soundex is only used in 'score'-matching.
   * 'score' is the fastest but has least accuracy
   * 'SVM' is slower but has better accuracy
-  * 'Ensemble' is the slowest algoritm but also the method with best accuracy
+  * 'Ensemble' is the slowest algoritm combining SVM with other classifications methods <!-- but also the method with best accuracy -->

 **Match Threshold** just selects which matches make it into the list of **Matches**